TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 You will need to compile all appropriate components to support your case in your complaint.
 For instance, in a personal injury case, you will need to prove that the defendant (the person you are suing) acted negligently and that this negligence caused your injury.
 In some cases, this is fairly obvious; in others, it may not be so clear.

 Finally, you need to be able to present evidence for past and future medical expenses, wage loss, pain and suffering, etc. In civil cases, many legal teams will hire economists, medical professionals, crash reconstructionists, and other experts to testify on their client’s behalf.
-You will be responsible for these costs.
+You will be responsible for these costs and any additional court fees.

 At the end of this outline, you will need to insert the “wherefore clause.”
 In this section, you will specify the damages you are seeking for the causes of action in your outline.
 Finally, you will want to verify that all the information provided is true under the penalty of perjury.